eric-plus-plus/SoRo-19-20/Arduino/README.md

   * Only needed for using the Arduino Nano ethernet shield.
 The Uno-style shield (on the Megas) uses the built in ethernet library.
   * [GitHub](https://github.com/njh/EtherCard)

+The "capstone arm" folder is full of other Arduino programs that were indended for the belt driven arm we did not end up using.

 ## Testing Programs

 ### servo_test.ino